BLUE HORIZON, BOOK 4

 “Miracles do happen.”

 Shannon Wallace turned to look at her sister-in-law with a raised eyebrow.
 “What was that?” she asked with a chuckle.
 She and Samantha were resting in the afternoon shade with cups of cool water.
-The small round gazebo they occupied was under a large, fruit-laden virrin tree in the back yard of the Sinclair home; its wide summer leaves flapped gently against one another in the breezes that flowed in off the Arvallian Sea.
+The small round gazebo they occupied was under a large, fruit-laden jamon tree in the back yard of the Sinclair home; its wide summer leaves flapped gently against one another in the breezes that flowed in off the Arvallian Sea.
 Shannon wore a pale yellow sun dress over her predominantly tan fur.
 Samantha, largely pregnant with several canine-lupine pups, wore a simple maternity nightgown of powder blue with a pale red blanket wrapped around her shoulders.

 The Border collie lapped from her cup and gave her mate’s sister a smile.
 “Miracles do happen,” she repeated.
 “Considering the injuries I received during my fight with the Kastan assassin during the Siilv War, Merlin and I were never sure I’d be able to have puppies.”

 Samantha looked out through the black iron fence surrounding their property and gazed across the sea.
 Fishing trawlers moved in the distance and the sound of lapping waves was calming.
-The faraway look in her eyes, however, had nothing to do with the environment.
-She briefly relived a memory and then turned to the wolf.

-“True, but we’ve had that long friendship to use as the foundation for our marriage.
+“That’s right, and we’ve had that long friendship to use as the foundation for our marriage.
 Too many other couples barely know one another before they get married, and too often those marriages fail because they later find out what one another is really like.
 Merlin and I have few surprises left to discover about one another’s pasts.
 We have only new horizons to look forward to together.”

 “Speaking of horizons,” Shannon said, “are you ready for a whole houseful of guests?
 The Blue Horizon should be here this evening.”